Selective mutism

 Anxiety

-Selective Mutism is closely associated with anxiety, and people living with this condition typically exhibit heightened anxiety levels.
+It is closely associated with anxiety and individuals with this condition typically exhibit heightened anxiety levels.

 Speech and language disorders